 As a result of the impacts of the Tax Act, the SEC provided guidance that allows us to record provisional amounts for those impacts, with the requirement that the accounting be completed in a period not to exceed one year from the date of enactment.
-As of March 31, 2018, we have not completed the accounting for the tax effects of the Tax Act.
+As of June 30, 2018, we have not completed the accounting for the tax effects of the Tax Act.
 Therefore, we have recorded provisional amounts for the effects of the Tax Act.
-For the three months ended March 31, 2018, no changes have been made to the provisional amounts previously recorded.
-The primary impact of the Tax Act relates to the re-measurement of deferred tax assets and liabilities resulting from the change in the corporate tax rate ("Corporate Tax Rate Change").
+For the three and six months ended June 30, 2018, no changes have been made to the provisional amounts previously recorded.
+The primary impact of the Tax Act relates to the re-measurement of deferred tax assets and liabilities resulting from the change in the corporate tax rate ("Corporate Tax Rate Change"), which was recorded as of December, 2017.
 We are evaluating other accounting policies with respect to other provisions of the Tax Act.